-Hi, I'm a 24 year old Long Island raised lady who became a grown adult (aka: 6 years for undergrad and grad schooling) in Philly, home of squished pretzels and 'brotherly' love.
+Hi, I'm a 24 year old Long Island raised lady who became a grown adult in Philly (aka: 7 years for undergrad and grad schooling), home of squished pretzels and 'brotherly' love.
 I've traveled over the northeast coast and even once to the Midwest for clinical rotations.
-I'm finishing my final one back in good ole' Philly this september.
-I'm on the track to finish my Doctorate in Physical Therapy degree and then take my licensure test this winter.
+I've just moved back to the Long Island suburbs to work a little (aka: pay off student loans...) while also studying for my Physical Therapy licensure exam/boards this winter.

 I'm known to geek over anything anatomy or adaptive sports.
 You’ll find me stopping to pick flowers for my hair, living waist deep in my studies or spending the weekend cooking up a storm.

 This is my place of inspirations, thoughts, and daily occurrences.
 Enjoy.